 It’s hard to believe that trip was 10 years ago.
 How time flies…

 This is an old photo from the archives from when I stayed in Siena, Italy, for 5 weeks one summer.
 What a place!
-I am working on creating products for my online store and making postcards of places I’ve been is one of those projects.
+I am working on creating products for my online store and making postcards of places I’ve been.